-Sean Charland - Mr. Charland has been a Director of Zimtu from January 2012 to present, director of Arctic Star Exploration Corp., a junior mining company listed on the Exchange, from March 2012 to present, and is currently the Chairman and a director of Maple Gold Mines Ltd., a junior mining company listed on the Exchange, Binovi Technologies Corp., a technology company listed on the Exchange, Alpha Lithium Corp., a junior mining company listed on the Exchange, President and CEO of Rainy Mountain Royalty Corp., a junior mining company listed on the Exchange, and a director of Zinc8 Energy Solutions Inc. a technology company listed on the CSE.
+Sean Charland - Mr. Charland has been a Director of Zimtu from January 2012 to present and the CEO and President of Zimtu since June 14, 2023, , the President, CEO and a director of Eagle Bay Resources Corp. since August 24, 2023, a mining company listed on the CSE, and is currently the Chairman and a director of Maple Gold Mines Ltd., a junior mining company listed on the Exchange, Binovi Technologies Corp., a technology company listed on the Exchange, Alpha Lithium Corp., a junior mining company listed on the Exchange, and a director of Sceptre Ventures Inc.. a CPC listed on the NEX board of the Exchange.
 Mr. Charland obtained a degree in Marketing Management from the British Columbia Institute of Technology in June 2002.
 Mr. Charland is financially literate and is able to evaluate and understand the Company's financial statements at the current level of complexity.

-Andrew Carne - Mr. Carne is currently an independent Director of Core Assets Corp.
-Mr. Carne earned a Bachelor of Applied Science in Materials Engineering and a Masters of Engineering in Project and Construction Management from the University of British Columbia.
+Andrew Carne - Mr. Carne is currently an independent Director of the Company Mr. Carne earned a Bachelor of Applied Science in Materials Engineering and a Masters of Engineering in Project and Construction Management from the University of British Columbia.
 He is a registered Professional Engineer with "Engineers and Geoscientists of BC" and has been working in the mineral exploration sector for over 10 years.
 He has broad experience ranging from fieldwork to permitting, government relations, metallurgical test work, and management of complex engineering studies.
-Mr. Carne is currently the Vice President of Corporate & Project Development for ATAC Resources Ltd. and is the Vice-President of the Yukon Chamber of Mines.
+Mr. Carne is currently the Vice President of Corporate Development for Cascadia Minerals Ltd. and is the Vice-President of the Yukon Chamber of Mines.
+Mr. Carne is financially literate and is able to evaluate and understand the Company's financial statements at the current level of complexity.